vmalkoti/Udacity-Azure/Lesson_3.md

 _Feature engineering_ is the process of creating new features in the dataset when original set of features is not adequate to train the model.

-_Feature selection_ is the process of selecting the most important and/or most relevant features.

-_Dimensionality reduction_ is the process of reduce number of features when datasets contain a very large number of features.
-This helps improve performance of the machine learning algorithm.

 Why or when would we need Feature Engineering?

 Benefits of Feature Engineering?